-If you are looking for ways to lower your estrogen levels, then a low estrogen diet is your best bet.
-A diet of lower estrogen levels is one that
+If you are looking for ways to lower your estrogen levels, then a low estrogen diet may be helpful.
+A diet to lower estrogen levels is one that.

-- Is high in fiber as it helps with the increase of fecal excretion of estrogen making sure that the hormone isn’t trapped at high levels in the body
+- Is high in fiber as it might help by increasing fecal excretion of estrogen making sure that the hormone isn’t trapped at high levels in the body

-- Limits red and processed meats as these are associated with higher estrogen levels (16, 7)
+- Limits red and processed meats as these may be associated with higher estrogen levels (16, 7)

 - Limits refined carbs and processed foods (7)

-- Does not include alcohol – research has shown that in some people, alcoholic drinks can negatively affect your hormone levels and increase estrogen levels (8).
+- Does not include alcohol – research has shown that in some people, alcoholic drinks can affect your hormone levels and possibly increase estrogen levels (8).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

-A Gluten Free Diet For Low Estrogen: Can It Help?
+A Gluten-Free Diet For Lowering Estrogen: Can It Help?

 In recent years, with the rise in cases of gluten sensitivity, gluten has come under scrutiny with many people trying to understand what it is and how it can affect your body in both positive and negative ways.
 While we may not be dealing with the case of gluten sensitivity, many still do not understand what gluten actually is.

-When it comes to gluten specifically, the study points out that for people who are sensitive to gluten, when they consume these proteins and then it gets into your digestive tract, the body produces antibodies to attack and destroy this protein.
+When it comes to gluten specifically, when people who are intolerant to it consume these proteins, the body produces antibodies to attack and destroy them.

-Overtime and as you continue to consume gluten, the antibodies end up damaging and destroying the microvilli in your digestive tract leading to the leakage of food particles into the bloodstream and will make it that much harder for food to move through the small intestines and for the body to absorb nutrients.
-This slower transit time means excess estrogen stays in the body longer, contributing to estrogen dominance.
+Over time and as you continue to consume gluten, the antibodies end up damaging and destroying the microvilli in your digestive tract leading to the leakage of food particles into the bloodstream and will make it that much harder for food to move through the small intestines and for the body to absorb nutrients.

 If you are looking for a simple gluten free low estrogen diet plan to help you not only combat gluten sensitivity – if you have it – but to also help you fight against estrogen dominance, here is an easy 1-day menu to show you what you can eat.